Kids growing up

 “Talent is like electricity.
 We don’t understand electricity.
 We use it.”—Maya Angelou

 Speaking of perseverance, here’s an excerpt from this week’s new short fiction:

 “Sorry, duckling.
 If the paps don’t get a day off, neither do you.
 They’ve been hanging out by the front gate ever since that video of you and Nathan went viral.”

 She winced.
 “So that wasn’t a dream?
 Oh, god…”

 “Nope, not a dream,” Ronnie said, and Alisha could tell without seeing his face that he was peeved.
 “What were you thinking, Ali?”

 In the middle of this week, I’ll share a brand new book review with you.
 Find out on Wednesday what I thought of The Tenant by Katrine Engberg.
 You’ll see that review up on The Write Edge Bookshelf.

 And at the end of this week, we’re back to parenting adventures.
 Teenage-dom has hit our house hard.
 Find out how on Friday on Growth Chart.

 Have a lovely week, readers!

-This entry was posted in Book reviews, Creative writing, indie authors, Indie publishing, Kids growing up, New authors, New books, nine-year-olds, Parenting, Parenting challenges, Short stories, weekly fiction, Writing Prompts, Young children and tagged new book review, Only Human, parenthood, parenting, parenting adventures, short fiction, Short story, Sylvain Neuvel, the Themis Files.
+This entry was posted in Book reviews, Creative writing, indie authors, Indie publishing, Kids growing up, New authors, New books, Parenting, Parenting challenges, Short stories, Teenagers, weekly fiction, Writing Prompts and tagged #amreading, #amwriting, Book review, Katrine Engberg, new short stories, short fiction, Short story, The Tenant.